redhat-performance/quads/README.md

 ## Interacting with MongoDB
 * In some scenarios you may wish to interrogate or modify values within MongoDB.
 You should be careful doing this and have good backups in place.
 Generally, we will try to implement data, object and document modification needs through quads-cli so you don't need to do this but sometimes it's useful for troubleshooting or other reasons.

+* **NOTE**: For most of the below examples usage of `quads-cli --mod-cloud` supplants the need for making any changes in MongoDB post QUADS version `1.1.4`.
+We'll leave these examples below for posterity or in the case they can be modeled to do something else useful otherwise.

 * Example:  Toggling the `wipe:` cloud value that determines whether new systems entering an environment should be reprovisioned or not.
 In this example `cloud02` has the value of `wipe: 0` and we want to change this within Mongodb.